 If you choose independent learning electives (such as Self-Managed Learning), you will usually attend one hour supervision per week.
 This means, that per week, your overall workload will be approximately 40 hours, typically, you will spend 4 hours in Lectures, 10 hours in Seminars and 26 hours on independent learning in each.

-Moreover, you will attend four industry workshops per term.
+Moreover, you will have the opportunity to attend industry workshops and other employability skill building activities each term.